本文由 简悦 SimpRead 转码, 原文地址 readmedium.com

 -

-rely on predefined knowledge base, which may not be up to date, leading to hallucinations or limited access. -
+Single prompted LLMsrely on predefined knowledge base, which may not be up to date, leading to hallucinations or limited access. -

-can have the ability to access the internet, providing them with the capability to provide more up-to-date information leading to a better decision-making.
+AI Agentscan have the ability to access the internet, providing them with the capability to provide more up-to-date information leading to a better decision-making.

-to create a system that writes blog posts, LinkedIn content, Twitter posts, after an extensive research about the user’s topic.
+In this section, we explore how to leverage an agentic workflow to create a system that writes blog posts, LinkedIn content, Twitter posts, after an extensive research about the user’s topic.

 If you are more of a video oriented person, I will be waiting for you on the other side.